Thrill Me: Plot summary

 It is 1958 at Joliet Prison, Illinois, where Nathan "Babe" Leopold faces the Parole Board for the fifth time.
 He tells them the facts of the "crime of the century" that sent him to prison thirty-five years earlier ("Why").
 But this time he reveals more than ever, hoping it will lead to his release.
-In his memory, he goes back to 1924 Chicago, where, as a nineteen-year-old boy, he anxiously meets up with Richard Loeb, a classmate with whom he has shared friendship, sex and participation in minor crimes.
+In his memory, he goes back to 1924 Chicago, where, as a nineteen-year-old, he anxiously meets up with Richard Loeb, a classmate with whom he has shared friendship, sex and participation in minor crimes.
 Richard, who has been away at college, treats Nathan indifferently.
 Nathan begs to renew their relationship before separating again after the summer to attend different law schools ("Everybody Wants Richard").
 Richard relents and allows Nathan to join in his activity for the evening – setting an abandoned warehouse on fire.
 In front of the blaze ("Nothing Like a Fire"), which arouses Richard, Nathan finally gets what he wants.

 The next day, Nathan implores Richard, who is voraciously reading Nietzsche, to stop the criminal activity.
 Instead Richard, now empowered by the theory of the Superman, threatens to drop Nathan completely unless they create "A Written Contract" detailing that Richard will satisfy Nathan's sexual needs only in exchange for Nathan's expertise as his accomplice in petty crimes.
 Reluctantly, Nathan agrees.
 They sign in blood and their crime spree continues until Richard fails to live up to his end of the agreement ("Thrill Me").
 Richard explains that he is bored with the misdemeanors and wants to commit a "superior" crime: the murder of a young boy ("The Plan") and a phony ransom scheme after the killing.
 Richard insists that their intellect and meticulous plotting will prevent them from being caught.
 Nathan has no choice but to agree or risk Richard's wrath.